A Rush of Blood to the Head: Recording

 During initial recording sessions in Liverpool, Martin and guitarist Jonny Buckland worked alone, and only on weekends.
 Each Monday, they would present the song ideas that they had developed to their bandmates.
 With A Rush of Blood to the Head nearly completed, Martin went into the studio late one night and wrote a piano riff that he has stated "just came out".
 The band recognised that this early version of the song, that would become "Clocks", was special the first time Martin played it to them.
 Reasoning that it was too late to include the song on the album, they recorded a demo version and included it on a CD marked "Songs for #3", featuring unfinished tracks they intended to work on for their third studio album.

-By June 2002, the band had completed A Rush of Blood to the Head, but thought their output sounded "rubbish" and reached an agreement with the label to postpone the release of the album until they were completely satisfied.
+By June 2002, the band had completed A Rush of Blood to the Head, but thought their output sounded "rubbish" and reached an agreement with record label Parlophone to postpone the release of the album until they were completely satisfied.
 Subsequently, many songs were discarded because they sounded like they could have been on Parachutes.
 Martin has claimed that it would have been uninteresting: "It would have shown that we're happy to sit back on what we'd done, and we're not.
 For us, it was important to progress and try to improve upon our abilities as musicians."
 Such ambitions put the band under strain: "sometimes practice sessions ended abruptly with one or more members of Coldplay threatening to quit".

 After headlining the 2002 Glastonbury Festival, Coldplay returned to the studio and worked on some tracks from the "Songs for #3" CD they had produced earlier.
 Phil Harvey, the band's manager, heard "Clocks" and urged them to rework it immediately: "No, you must do that song now 'cause you're going on [in the lyrics] about urgency, and you're talking about keeping this song back.
 That doesn't make sense."